distribution/distribution/docs/deploying.md

 If your registry invocation is advanced, it may be easier to use a Docker compose file to deploy it, rather than relying on a specific `docker run` invocation.
-Use the following example `docker-compose-yml` as a template.
+Use the following example `docker-compose.yml` as a template.

 ```yaml
 registry: